prettydiff/wisdom/Leadership_In_Software.md

 When a leader trusts their subordinates they will delegate to them as must responsibility as they are allowed.
 This frees the leader necessary availability to plan for the future, meet with external partners, and guide/observe their subordinate leaders more objectively.
-Leaders must inspire and earn the trust of subordinates through establishment of security, setting the example, and selfless service.
+Leaders must inspire and earn the trust of subordinates through establishment of security, setting the example, timely information, and selfless service.

 When a subordinate trusts their leader they will engage their work with increased motivation, precision, and initiative.
 A subordinate in a high trust relationship will disclose more details to their leader and demonstrate a willingness to assume greater risks in product development.